 Due to the unstableness of the prototype, sadly anything can cause it to crash at a moment’s notice.
 Several of the more obscure path choices will always crash the game, while Stage 4’s Frightland Park sadly appears to be permanently broken.
 Despite there being only three enemy slots tracked, in one run I swear to you about 5 of them were on screen, making it even harder to see progression.

-Sadly, the very thing that makes the game interesting is what also probably caused it to be cancelled; it’s own ambition.
+Woefully, the very thing that makes the game interesting is what also probably caused it to be cancelled; its own ambition.
 With the game’s own premise not even realized this far into the development cycle – that being the keys – it was clear there was already too much to worry about.

 A lone Clue Scroll specifically mentions a Snow Ghost character, which seems out of place in a game where it’s random monsters chasing you.
 Boss fights would have been possible, but unlikely.
 Add that to a clear lack of in-game items and the amount of development time still to tackle begins to come into clear focus.